 - Remind yourself frequently that your partner goes into obsessive ‘trance’ states (see links below), which in itself is a very natural occurrence.
 You, me and everyone else go in out and out of a trance all throughout the day.

 - Start making changes today with the support of a mental health/relationship counsellor.
 Talk to an online expert right now.

 It is really important that you don’t become an ‘enabler’ – meaning you co-create conditions in which the disorder can take hold and become worse:

 6 Ways to avoid becoming an ‘enabler’

 - Don’t lose your rag.
-Stay calm under any circumstance!
-I know that may be really hard at times though.
+Stay calm however challenging that may be.
+Practice makes perfect!

 - Don’t talk in terms of “good days” or “bad days”.
 Every day is a good day, it’s just that the OCD rears its head more on some days than others.
 That doesn’t mean that it can’t be a happy day for a whole host of other reasons.